raspberrypilearning/rainbow-run/en/step_7.md

 --- task ---

-Click on the circle next to the Material property in the Capsule Controller component and select 'Bounce':
+Click on the circle next to the Material property in the Capsule Collider component and select 'Bounce':

 ![A screenshot of the Capsule Controller component showing the Bounce physic material has been added.](images/capsule-bounce.png)